maslyankov/Automated-Android-PhotoVideo-Testing/README.md

 ## Setup project

-To clone the project, follow these steps:
+To setup the project, follow these steps:

 1. Clone the project:
     ```